 All that’s left is to pick the design for your new card.
 Here are the designs you can choose from.

 ⚠️ There is a “hard” pull on your credit if you decide to apply for the card.
+This will remain on your credit record for two years and may harm your credit score, especially if you have a thin credit file.

-Total Visa® Credit Limit Increase
+Total Visa® Card Credit Limit Increase

-Total Visa® Credit Limit Increase Fee
+Total Visa® Card Credit Limit Increase Fee

 After your account has been open for at least one year, a fee of 20% of the amount of any increase in your credit limit may be charged to your account as a credit limit increase fee.